Esbern/semanticGIS/content/Geospatial Practice/Project Scoping/index.md

   - Project Scoping
 order: "1"
 ---
-The first and most critical phase of any `semanticGIS` project is the **project scoping**, which produces a **Project Outline**.
-This document is not mere bureaucracy; it is the strategic blueprint that prevents "technical drift" and ensures every line of code we write serves a clear, agreed-upon purpose.
+The first and most critical phase of any GIS project is the **project scoping**, which produces a **Project Outline**.
+This document is not mere bureaucracy; it is the strategic blueprint that prevents "technical drift" and ensures that every step we take from this point on serves a clear, agreed-upon purpose.
 It synthesises the project's core question with its operational realities.
+You can think of the project scoping as a mini version of the entire project when you wisit all phases of the project and sketch out what is going to

 ---
 ### 1. Defining the Core Question & Deliverables

 This is the "why" of the project.
 We start by deconstructing the client's brief to define a precise, answerable question and the tangible outputs required.

-- **Deconstruct the Brief**: Your first step is correct: analyse the brief.
-The goal is to translate a business or research need into a geospatial question.
+- **Deconstruct the Brief**: The goal is to translate a business or research need into a geospatial question.

 - **Define the Analytical Workflow**: You've identified two primary types.
 Let's refine the terminology for clarity, as "Exploitative" can have unintended connotations.